 - The data furnisher of the public record information must visit the applicable courthouse at least once every 90 days to obtain newly filed and updated public records.

-If you have a bankruptcy, your credit may not be affected by these changes, but the bureaus anticipate that over 95 percent of civil judgment records and over half of tax lien records don’t meet the enhanced data requirements.
+If you have a bankruptcy, your credit may not be affected by these changes, but the bureaus anticipate that over 95 percent of civil judgement records and over half of tax lien records don’t meet the enhanced data requirements.

 Once the credit bureaus remove this information, you may see your credit scores increase.

-But don’t necessarily expect a huge jump.5 other reasons you may have seen your credit score increase
+But don’t necessarily expect a huge jump.

-The average score increase will be modest.
+The average score increase will be modest

 That’s about 19.8 million people who could be affected by the change.